Johnny Unitas: College career

 In his younger years, Unitas dreamed about being part of the Notre Dame Fighting Irish football team, but when he tried out for the team, coach Frank Leahy said that he was just too skinny and he would "get murdered" if he was put on the field.
 Other sources say Leahy was not present at Unitas's workout for Notre Dame, and assistant coach Bernie Crimmins passed on Unitas, because he thought the team's fans could not accept a 135-pound quarterback.
 A later scholarship offer at the University of Pittsburgh was withdrawn.
 In 1952, Crimmins became Indiana University's head coach and attempted to recruit Unitas away from a collapsing Louisville program, but Unitas was loyal and stayed at Louisville.

-Instead, Unitas attended the University of Louisville, under coach Frank Camp, after being recruited by young assistant coach Frank Gitschier.
+Unitas attended the University of Louisville, under coach Frank Camp, after being recruited by young assistant coach Frank Gitschier.
 Gitschier would later teach Unitas the basics of quarterback play, give the introduction speech at Unitas's Hall of Fame induction in 1979, and in 2002 give a eulogy at Unitas's funeral.
 In his four-year career as a Louisville Cardinal, Unitas completed 245 passes for 3,139 yards and 27 touchdowns.
 Reportedly, the Unitas weighed 145 lb on his first day of practice.
 His first start was in the fifth game of the 1951 season against St. Bonaventure (quarterbacked by future NFL player and coach Ted Marchibroda), where Unitas completed 11 consecutive passes and three touchdowns to give the Cardinals a 21–19 lead.
 Louisville ended up losing the game 22–21 on a disputed field goal, but found a new starting quarterback.
 Unitas also played safety on defense.
 Unitas completed 12 of 19 passes for 240 yards and four touchdowns in a 35–28 victory over Houston (a 19-point favorite), including a 92-yard touchdown pass.
 The team finished the season 5–4 overall and 4–1 with Unitas starting.
 He completed 46 of 99 passes for 602 yards and nine touchdowns (44).